Shattering $k$-sets with Permutations: Partially shattering every k -tuple

 \begin{lem} {\normalfont(Chung, Graham, and Winkler \cite{addressing})} Let $(A,B)$ be a partition of $[n]$, so $A \cup B = [n]$ and $A\cap B = \emptyset$.
-Any family $\mathcal{U}$ of these partitions with the property that, for every $x,y \in [n]$ there exists $(A,B) \in \mathcal{U}$ where $x \in A$ and $y \in B$, must satisfy $|\mathcal{U}| \geq \lceil \log n + C\log\log n \rceil$.
-Moreover, there exists such a family with $|\mathcal{U}| = \lceil \log n + C\log\log n \rceil$. \end{lem}
+Any family $\mathcal{U}$ of these partitions with the property that, for every $x,y \in [n]$ there exists $(A,B) \in \mathcal{U}$ where $x \in A$ and $y \in B$, must satisfy $|\mathcal{U}| \geq \lceil \log n + \left(\frac{1}{2} + o(1)\right)\log\log n \rceil$.
+Moreover, there exists such a family with $|\mathcal{U}| = \lceil \log n + \left(\frac{1}{2} + o(1)\right)\log\log n \rceil$. \end{lem}

-Below is a useful lemma showing that whenever we require a family of permutations to follow a fixed non-monotone pattern, that family has the same order of magnitude as a totally shattering family.
+Next we look at a useful lemma showing that whenever we require a family of permutations to follow a fixed non-monotone pattern, that family has the same order of magnitude as a totally shattering family.
 This is the reason we have chosen to define partially shattering as in Definition \ref{def partial}.